yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

       * Transactions affect the speed of applications in two ways: transactions are expensive to commit, and the locking associated with transactions can prevent database scaling.
       * Those two effects are antagonistic: waiting too long to commit a transaction increases the amount of time that locks associated with the transaction are held.
 Especially for transactions using stricter semantics, the balance should be toward committing more frequently rather than holding the locks longer.
       * For fine-grained control of transactions in JDBC, use a default TRANSACTION_READ_UNCOMMITTED level and explicitly lock data as needed.
+    * Result Set processing
+      * applications processing lots of data should consider changing fetch size
+      * There is a trade-off between loading too much data in the application (putting pressure on the garbage collector) and making frequent database calls to retrieve a set of data.

 ## 12 JAVA SE API Tips
   * Buffered I/O